jalieven/tutorials/angularjs/template/README.md

                 	};
               	});

-            now use "| fromNow" as a filter. (thx to http://www.34m0.com/2012/07/angularjs-user-friendly-date-display.html)
+    	now use "| fromNow" as a filter.

 1. Create a Module and modularize the application with routes, controllers and everything.